techenthusiast167/WebRecon/README.md

 ### Quick Manual installation

-**Visit the links below to get the script, then use nano to install it**
+**Visit the links below to get the tool’s script, then use nano to install it**

 ##### V5 is out:
 **https://gist.github.com/techenthusiast167/354217ab4839a195a9f1caf7a227010e**